msahirs/WI4635-LAOML/README.md

 - IRIS and URL datasets under `/data`
     - **IRIS**: The dataset contains a set of 150 records under five attributes: sepal length, sepal width, petal length, petal width and species.

-    - **URL**: The file url.mat contains variables which we describe as follows:
+    - **URL**: A compressed archive (split into `.zip` volumes) containing a `.mat` file is stored, so you gotta manually extract the archive using WinRAR or similar (for storage purposes).
+The file url.mat contains variables.

         - **`FeatureTypes`**: A list of column indices for the data matrices that are real-valued features.
         - **`DayX`** (where X is an integer from 0 to 120): A struct containing the data for day X.